Active Transportation Plan

 Who is paying for all of these upgrades, and what is the estimate cost?

-sue_ferguson asked about 3 years ago
+sue_ferguson asked almost 4 years ago

 Thank you for the question.
 The intent of this plan is to identify where active transportation facilities or upgrades may be built over a 20-year time period.
 It is a successor to the District's previous Cycling Network Plan that was constructed over a 12-year period.
 Estimates of costs for the work will be provided with the final report based on site visits and comparisons to similar projects.
 The plan will prioritize the projects based on public feedback and benefit to the network as a whole.
 The plan will not recommend any budget increases.